If you weren’t already aware, Calphalon pots and pans would fall into the category of non-stick cookware.

-A Calphalon signature non-stick pan is typically safe in the oven as long as the temperature is 500 degrees F or lower.
+A Calphalon signature non-stick pan is typically safe in the oven as long as the maximum temperature is 500 degrees F or lower.

 If you plan to cover your Calphalon pan with a tempered glass lid, you should make sure the temperature doesn’t go above 450 degrees F.

 You may be wondering why there are so many concerns about non-stick pans in the first place.

-This particular coating has been found to break down under high temperatures and releasing poisonous fumes that may cause health complications for humans and kill birds.
+This particular coating has been found to break down under high temperatures and release poisonous fumes that may cause health complications for humans and kill birds.

 There are some who use different varieties of non-stick coatings that are known to be free of PTFE (Polytetrafluoroethylene) and PFOA (Perfluorooctanoic acid).